obsevify/next-cms-ghost/README.md

 ## 🌎 Domain Settings

-If you deploy to Vercel **and** _sutomatically expose System Environment Variables_ is checked the `SITE_URL` is autmatically poulated with the `VERCEL_URL` of your deploy, e.g.: `my-site-7q03y4pi5.vercel.app`.
-If you have a custom domain, you may wish to set the `SITE_URL` to the public facing URL of your site.
-This can be done by setting the `SITE_URL` environment variable with your provider.
+The `SITE_URL` environment variable should be set to the public facing URL of your site, in most cases to your custom domain.
+If you don't have a custom domain and you deploy with vercel, you can map `VERCEL_URL` to `SITE_URL` in the vercel dahboard under _Settings > Environment Variables_.

 | Key      | Value (example)       |
 | -------- | --------------------- |